Bey, Gillespie lead No. 12 Villanova past DePaul 91-71

 While Villanova was taking aim from deep, DePaul went 4 for 12 from 3-point range.
 Jalen Coleman-Lands scored 17 points, and Paul Reed finished with 13 points and seven rebounds.

 During one telling sequence in the second half, Coleman-Lands made a nice steal before missing a jam for DePaul.
-Dhamir Cosby-Roundtree then slammed it home at the other end, giving Villanova its biggest lead of the game at 77-46 with 8:21 left.
+Dhamir Cosby-Roundtree then slammed it home at the other end, giving Villanova a 77-46 lead with 8:21 left.

 The Wildcats grabbed control when they closed the first half with a 15-2 run for a 46-26 lead at the break.
 They had 10 3s at halftime; the Blue Demons had 10 made field goals.